Skip to main content

 Standard Normal — The Origin of Everything

 Let's start with the curve that dominates all of statistics — the standard normal.
-CLT, hypothesis testing, confidence intervals — everything circles back here.
+The Central Limit Theorem, hypothesis testing, confidence intervals — everything circles back here.
 Touch the bell curve first.

 Honestly — without this single curve, none of what follows (tests, confidence intervals, the t-distribution, regression) would work.